Chaseao/The_Spirit_Alchemist/README.md

 What I Learned
 ===============
+- How to design inventory systems
-- How To Work on Large Teams
+- How to design menu systems
-- How to use Version Control
+- How to use new unity input system
-- How to design Dialogue Systems
+- How to read and understand Unity Asset store asset's documentation